webinar recap: spotlight on sanctions

 - the role of RegTech in streamlining sanctions compliance

-- utilising technology to enhance protection from regulatory risk
+- utilizing technology to enhance protection from regulatory risk

 According to Sam, the current sanctions environment is “arguably the most active and complex it’s ever been.”
 Giving background on the growth of data and sanctions list as background, Sam also said that the state of international affairs means the upward trend isn’t likely to change any time soon.